Phoenix Asbestos Testing

-Perform Asbestos Testing Before Any Renovation or when Building Materials are Damaged
+Perform Asbestos Testing Before Remodel, Renovation, or when Building Materials are Damaged

 Asbestos, which when sealed away in a home can be harmless, is a serious health hazard when disturbed and released into the air.
-Asbestos can be found under floor tiles, in ceilings, insulation, drywall, around ductwork, etc. in older homes.
+Asbestos can be found in Black Mastic asbestos adhesive under floor tiles, in ceilings, insulation, drywall, around ductwork, etc. in older homes.

 What is Asbestos?

 Asbestos has been used as an insulator and fire retardant in building materials since the 1800s because of its resistance to heat and chemicals, its noise insulating properties, and the fact that it doesn’t conduct electricity.

 It wasn’t until the early 1970’s that the hazardous qualities of asbestos were discovered and regulations regarding its removal and disposal were put in place.